Chili Heat Table

 The official measure of chili hotness is the Scoville

-The hottest actual chili peppers right now are between 350,000 and a bit
+capsaicin).
+The hottest actual chili peppers right now top out at

 Remembering big numbers is difficult and the chilis don't cooperate either,

 forcing you to remember a range of big numbers.
 A single variety can

 show wide variation in heat depending on soil, weather and the chili plant's

 Here we use a simple 0 to 10 hotness scale with the 10 spot held by